shoelace-style/shoelace/docs/components/button.md

 ### Loading

-Use the `loading` prop to make a button busy.
+Use the `loading` attribute to make a button busy.
 The width will remain the same as before, preventing adjacent elements from moving around.
 Clicks will be suppressed until the loading state is removed.

 ```html preview
 <sl-button type="default" loading>Default</sl-button>